 Reposition your wifi router

 Wifi signals tend to broadcast in a spherical fashion, so a wifi router’s position will impact the strength of your internet connection.
-If your router is in the corner of the room, you’ll lose some of the signal to the walls and out of the windows.
+If your router is in the corner of the room, you’ll lose some of the wifi signal to the walls and out of the windows.

 To boost wifi signal evenly around the house, move your router to a more central spot.
 Don’t place it in the corner of a room or behind a table as wifi signals weaken when blocked by thick walls or furniture.
-Similarly, don’t be tempted to tuck it away in a cupboard – not matter how ugly the wifi router is – as that can block the signal and reduce the wifi range.
+Similarly, don’t be tempted to tuck it away in a cupboard – no matter how ugly the wifi router is – as that can block the signal and reduce the wifi range.

 Other areas to avoid include placing it near a TV or other large electrical appliances, as the electrical current can degrade the wifi signal.
 Large metal objects reflect the signal, such as radiators, so don’t position it near a radiator.
-Also keep it clear of any indoor aquariums – large containers of water absorb wifi signals.
+Also, keep it clear of any indoor aquariums – large containers of water absorb wifi signals.